m42e/vim-lgh/README.md

 - Search for files where you don't have the exact filename
 - Allowing diff mode
 - Handling of more edge use cases.
+- Handling `:q` in diffmode like fugitive does

 ## Installation